-- Hope Haven reserves the right to cancel your lesson if there are conditions that may be hazardous to everyone's safety such as storms, excessive heat, high winds, etc. You will be issued an extra make-up lesson in this event.
+- Hope Haven reserves the right to cancel your lesson if there are conditions that may be hazardous to everyone's safety such as storms, excessive heat, high winds, etc. You will be issued a make-up lesson, account credit or refund in this event.

 - Participants must be on time for their lesson in order to keep our schedule running on time.
 Please arrive at least 10 minutes prior to the start of your lesson.

 Bodily Contact Policy

 Due to the inherent nature of being around horses and especially if mounted, there will be times necessary for our staff and volunteers to have hands on the participant for reasons of safety or increased therapeutic gains.

 When mounting and dismounting, most participants will have hands on help by our volunteers and staff.
 There are occasions where small individuals may need to be lifted onto or off of the horse.
 During a mounted session there may be hands on for safety with balance, correcting of posture, helping to reposition, etc. During the session if there is a concern for rider safety an emergency dismount may be performed where the volunteers and staff are trained to pull the rider to ground as safely as possible.